meetbryce/unify/docs/MULTI_TENANCY.md

 # Multi-tenancy

-We anticipate handling multi-tenancy in three forms:
+(Thoughts on how a multi-tenant version of Unify could work.)

-1. When using DuckDB we will create a separate database file for each tenant.
+1. When using DuckDB we can create a separate database file for each tenant.

 2. For efficient multi-tenancy with Clickhouse we will package multiple tenants onto the same database server instance.

-3. For enterprise cases we can devote a dedicated Clickhouse server.

 ## Clickhouse multi-tenant